 - Washing feet was a humble act of service, a dirty job reserved for lowly household servants.
 Jesus humbled himself greatly by doing this for his disciples.

-- Jesus taught us a new standard of love through his actions and called us to that same love.
+- Jesus taught a new standard of love by his actions and called us to that same love.

-- Jesus called people to follow him, to walk with him, to learn from him, and to imitate his life.
+- Jesus called people to follow him, to walk with him, to learn from him and to imitate his life.
+People of all walks of life and lifestyles followed him.
 His calling is no different for people today.

 - Jesus’ life and teachings inspired people to leave everything else behind and follow him.

-Going back to Jesus’ question in Matthew 16, who do you say Jesus is?
-Do you believe
+- Going back to Jesus’ question in Matthew 16, who do you say Jesus is?
+Do you believe in him?

 Matthew 5-7 Jesus preached the Sermon on the Mount